×Sedeveria 'Blue Mist'

-x Sedeveria 'Blue Mist' is an intergeneric hybrid with rosettes, up to 3.4 inches (8 cm) in diameter, of usually blue or purple leaves that turn more purple when exposed to strong sunlight.
-In summer, bell-shaped, orange-pink flowers arise on erect flower stalk up to 6 inches (15 cm) tall.
+×Sedeveria 'Blue Mist' is a nice-looking succulent that forms short-stemmed rosettes of usually blue or purple leaves that turn more purple when exposed to strong sunlight.
+The rosettes are up to 3.4 inches (8 cm) in diameter.
+In summer, bell-shaped orange-pink flowers arise on erect, up to 6 inches (15 cm) tall flower stalk.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 45 °F (+7.2 °C).